ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Basic model with network, node, link, and termination point entity types.

-: This means that users of the SIMAP model must be able to understand topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.
+: This means that users of the SIMAP model must be able to understand a topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.

 REQ-LAYERED-MODEL:
+: Topology layers from physical layer up to service layer.

-: Layered SIMAP, from physical network (ideally optical, layer 2, layer 3) up to  service and intent views.
+: SIMAP must provide the view for all layers of network topology, from physical network (ideally optical), layer 2, layer 3 up to  service and intent views.

 REQ-PASSIVE-TOPO:
+: Topology includes passive topology.
 : SIMAP must support topology of the complete network, including active and passive parts.
 : For Access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer service, reduced MTTR, and lower operational costs